 - provide an advisory service about peer review for researchers

-The PRO does not undertake the reviews itself.
-It arranges reviews for those projects that need fully independent scrutiny; and for all clinical research projects the office issues certificates of completed peer review, if required.
+The Peer Review Office (PRO) does not undertake the reviews itself.
+It arranges reviews for those projects that need full independent scrutiny; and for all clinical research projects the office can issue a certificate to report that a peer review has been completed, if required.

 While it may be possible to obtain independent review by other means, the peer review service is strongly recommended as it will ensure that the review is sufficiently thorough and conducted to the appropriate level of independence.

-Once the peer review process is completed, the Peer Review Certificate and the review itself, together with details of any subsequent correspondence and alterations, should be submitted with the applications to the REC and R&D Office.
-The REC and R&D Offices will not normally consider an application unless the appropriate peer review has been submitted.
+Once the peer review process is completed, the Peer Review Certificate and the review itself, together with details of any subsequent correspondence and alterations, should be submitted with the applications to the REC and RGIT.
+The REC and RGIT will not normally consider an application unless the appropriate peer review has been submitted.

 The reviewers selected by the PRO will not necessarily have statistical expertise.
-For most clinical research projects the REC and R&D Office require robust statistical justification (e.g. for sample sizes, randomization or analysis).
-It is strongly advised that, if researchers do not possess expertise in this area, they seek appropriate advice, for instance from Imperial College Statistics Advisory Service.
+For most clinical research projects the REC and RGIT require robust statistical justification (e.g. for sample sizes, randomization or analysis).
+It is strongly advised that, if researchers do not possess expertise in this area, they seek appropriate advice, for instance from Statistical Advisory Service (SAS)

 NIHR Portfolio adoption application

-Adoption to the Portfolio requires two independent reviews.
+Adoption to the Portfolio requires two individual experts who are independent of the investigator's host institution and not involved in the study in any way should provide peer review of the research.
 The PRO may be able to assist you in obtaining these.
 Please contact the office for further information.

 Research on vulnerable groups

 The appropriateness of research involving vulnerable participants (e.g. children or those unable to give consent) is generally the remit of the REC.
-However, the peer review may generate an opinion which will be helpful to the researcher, as well as to the REC and R&D Office.
+However, the peer review may generate an opinion which will be helpful to the researcher, as well as to the REC and RGIT.

-Where a form asks for a reference number, this will be the reference number generated either by the Trust R&D Office or the JRCO.
+Where a form asks for a reference number, this will be the reference number generated by the Peer Review Office.

 If you are in doubt about the level or peer review required for a particular project, or if you have any other questions please contact the Peer Review Administrator on the details below: